alphagov/transformation-dashboard/_posts/2000-01-25-lasting-power-of-attorney.markdown

 status: "beta"
-status-strapline: "In public beta and on track."
+status-strapline: "In public beta and on track for live."

 status-discovery:
   - copy      : "Completed: Discovery --- Feb 2012"